Gabriela Medina-Toledo as Nina in THINGS THAT ARE ROUND, Boston University, 2022.

 She teaches Playwriting and Literature at Middlebury College.
 She has also taught or guest lectured at King’s College London Shakespeare Centre, the ACS International School in London, Woolly Mammoth Theatre, Bates College, Colby College, Bowdoin College, National Conservatory of Dramatic Arts, Maryland Shakespeare Festival, Maine College of Art, Maine Playwrights Festival, and elsewhere.
 Many of her students enjoy success in the fields of film, television, and playwriting.

-She started out as an educator, classical actor, and movement instructor before turning to playwriting.
+She started out as a classical actor and movement instructor before turning to playwriting.
 She studied at the Shakespeare Theatre Company and the Kennedy Center Playwriting Intensive, and was the movement coach for the world premiere of Ariel Dorfman’s Picasso’s Closet.
+She began her education career began as a teaching artist bringing playwriting and Shakesepare into public schools and lockdown residential facilities, and has taught well over 1,000 students of all ages.

-Her themes range from historical dramas and classical adaptations to socio-political comedies and futuristic dystopias.
+Her themes range from historical dramas (Sofonisba, Perseverance, Rush) and classical adaptations (Lucrece and the Two Janes, The Impresario, Cows of War) to dark comedies (Things That Are Round, Show Me Any Heaven, Dreams of the Penny Gods, MAY 39th, Jenny1538).
 Many of her plays explore emotional violence and parasitic relationships, with characters who live at the intersection of language and power, and struggle to break free from the constraints of class, race, gender, and systemic abuse.

 Some have described her plays as feminist, which is lovely, but really she just writes plays where the main characters have jobs and goals and happen to be women.